HarryTrimble/service_register/README.md

 # Service register

-A list of government services, as a user would recognise them.
+A list of government services as a user would recognise them.

 Good services are verbs.
 Bad services are nouns.